CodeReviewDAO/dxd_codereview/Reviews/308 - CasperHolders | Mobile Apps  PWA  High security accounts/2 - Android & iOs Application/README.md

 ## Overall Impression of usage testing

-The reviewer was facing some issues to correctly install and run the app.
+The reviewer faced some issues to correctly install and run the app.
-The OP responded to his problems and the reviewer was able to run and test the app locally.
+The OP corrected the isues when requested and the reviewer was able to run and test the app locally.

 The reviewer recommands to the OP to add more details in the README to prevent questions about how to build and run the app.